global-container-format/gcf-spec/README.md

 Content Size           | uint32     | Size of content data
-Extension Size         | uint16     | Size of the extra fields Supercompression Scheme| uint16     | Data supercompression scheme
+Extension Size         | uint16     | Size of the extra fields Supercompression Scheme| uint16     | Data supercompression scheme ID                     | uint64     | Resource identifier

 The `Type` field is an enumeration specifying the type of resource this descriptor refers to.

 `Content Size` specifies the size, in bytes, of the content data indicated by the descriptor as stored on disk, without accounting for padding.

 `Supercompression Scheme` defines a compression scheme used within the resource to compress the content data.
 What part of the content data is compressed, depends on the resource type.

+`ID` is an integer resource identifier used to refer to the resource within the GCF file.
+This allows resources to be position-independent, simpler to refer to and re-organize.
+IDs are not required to be unique.
+Any value in the allowed range can be used - this allows, for example, multiple-LODs to share the same ID and to query the resource via ID + LOD level.
+ID `0xffffffffffffffff` is reserved for testing and must not be used.
+When resources are not referenced by ID, the field is meaningless.

 The above is known as the *standard descriptor* and is the same for every resource type.
 When needed, resources may extend their descriptor by appending extra fields, generating a *combined descriptor* made of the standard descriptor as specified above, followed by the *extended descriptor*.
 When this happens, `Extension Size` is the size, in bytes of the extended descriptor.
 If a resource has no extended descriptor, `Extension Size` must be 0.